 Why Use Empathy in Your Marketing Strategy

-In the previous article we explained how you can get to know your customers in 5 easy steps.
-We will now explain why that is important and how empathy can help you improve your marketing strategy.
+In the previous article, we explained how you can get to know your customers in 5 easy steps.
+We will now explain why that is important and how empathy in marketing can help you improve your marketing strategy.

 Many businesses tend to advertise, explain, and showcase what are the main benefits and features of their product or service.
 That’s what I call the top-down approach in communications because it starts with the business and ends with the customer.

 The top-down approach

 The top-down approach is business-centered: businesses feature the main aspects and benefits of their offer and present them to the customers.
 It looks like the economic process of Production-Distribution-Consumption: it starts with the company and ends with the customer.

 Most of the time this can be an involuntary behavior, as it’s quite automatic to tell people what you’re doing, what your business is about and how to use the product or service you're offering.
 This is why if you try to ask companies out there if they are doing this, the majority will probably say no.

 It is important to properly communicate what you do and how your product works, but when it comes to selling that product, this approach might not be enough.

 Customers often don’t know exactly what they need or they want to feel like they made a decision not that you tried to convince them in any way.